-My name is Elaine, and ever since I was young, I knew 3 things:
+My name is Elaine and ever since I was a little girl, I knew of 3 things:

 1) I wanted to save the world somehow.